The 50 Essential Trader Joe’s Foods You Have to Try

 Quinoa is high in fiber and protein, offers more flavor than plain white rice, and is a great side dish with any meat, fish or veggie.
 Yet for many Americans, it was abstract, a product you could only dig out of a bulk crate in a food co-op in the minds of many Americans.
 Then Trader Joe's came along and suddenly, your uncle in Iowa was all about it, which is great.
 It’s organic!
-It’s colorful -- white, red, and black!
+It’s colorful—white, red, and black!
 You can cook it in an Instant Pot in 11 minutes!
 You can even prepare this while a TJ’s frozen dinner is cooking in the oven or microwave.
 It’s more than a seed that acts like a grain, it can change your life.
 You thought you were a lazy bum, but then you buy this bag.
-All of a sudden you’re the type of person who eats quinoa, who hikes on the weekends, who goes to SoulCycle.
+All of a sudden you’re the type of person who eats quinoa, hikes on the weekends, and goes to SoulCycle.

 Everything But The Bagel Seasoning

 Never has there been a more perfect seasoning for avocado toast.
 Or scrambled eggs.
 Or quiche.
 This brilliant, versatile seasoning can make every breakfast food imaginable taste like the best-tasting bagel at the deli without all that dang gluten.
 It’s so delicious and popular that one couple sold enough of this seasoning online (and other TJ products) that they profited to the tune of $30,000.
 Since its initial inception, Trader Joe's has rolled out with even more seasoning blends to add oomf and flavor to every meal, for which we have to salute Everything but the Bagel as the original spice blend hit.

 Chicken Tikka Masala